apache/couchdb-documentation/src/install/unix.rst

     http://localhost:5984/_utils/verify_install.html

-Finally, open "Configure" page and configure a cluster.
+Finally, `configure a cluster <http://docs.couchdb.org/en/latest/cluster/setup.html>`_ using API or web UI.
 After this all warning messages in a log will go away.

 Running as a Daemon
 ===================